abe123442/csf/README.md

-# TypeScript Sapphire Bot example
+# TypeScript Discord Bot (sapphirejs)

-This is a basic setup of a Discord bot using the [sapphire framework][sapphire] written in TypeScript
+This is a rewrite of the CSESoc Discord bot using the [sapphire framework][sapphire] fully written in TypeScript.

 ## How to use it?